Do you ever struggle to fall asleep quickly?

 This habit is rampant among those who stay up late socializing during weekends.
-Stay up way past midnight on Fridays or Saturdays, and you should not be surprised if you have trouble sleeping during the rest of the week.
+Stay up way much later on Fridays or Saturdays, and you should not be surprised if you have trouble sleeping during the rest of the week.
 It’s like being in a different time-zone every weekend.

-When socializing on weekends, try starting and ending the night earlier.
+Rather than socializing very late on weekends, what about starting and ending the night earlier?

 Habit #4: Drinking alcohol before bed.

 Do you ever drink a glass of wine or another alcoholic beverage as a sleeping aid before bed?
 Alcohol can help you fall asleep faster, so it can mislead you into believing that it’s helping you sleep.
-Unfortunately, it also reduces the quality of your sleep, it can lead to snoring and poorer breathing (annoying for you and your partner), and it makes you more likely to wake up in the middle of the night.7 If you choose to drink alcohol, try to limit it to one drink a day and try not to drink it right before bed.
+Unfortunately, it also reduces the quality of your sleep, it can lead to snoring and poorer breathing, and it makes you more likely to wake up in the middle of the night.7 If you choose to drink alcohol, try to limit it to one drink a day and try not to drink right before bed.

 Habit #5: Eating processed foods or heavy meals before bed.